zhelezkov/Chip8Emu/README.md

 </table>

 ## Code generate
-Using the command line, run chip8asm.exe by the assembler file name as a parameter.
-As a result, you will get a bin file, and two log file.
+Using the command line, run `chip8asm <fileIn>`.
+As a result, you will get a bin file, and two log files.

 `Assembler.txt` - it's a parsed file for greater clarity (was done for a static code analyzer, but it was not completed yet) <br>
 `Assembler.log` - it's a log with all errors, variables, labels, and other information

-# DisAssembler
+# Disassembler
-Using the command line, run chip8disasm.exe by the bin file name as a parameter.
-As a result, you will get a assembler file.
+Using the command line, run `chip8disasm <fileIn>`.
+As a result, you will get an assembler file.

-# Thanks for watching
-If you have any questions or find a bug, please contact us: [rsredsq](https://github.com/rsredsq) or [scrat98](https://github.com/scrat98).